-A fully managed payroll can help you save time and reduce hassle.
+A fully managed payroll can help you save time and money.

-For most businesses, running payroll is not regarded as a core activity and that’s understandable.
-Yet it is essential it’s done well.
+For most businesses, running payroll is not regarded as a core activity.
+That’s understandable yet it’s absolutely essential that it is done well.
 Fortunately, there are other options available besides having to do it all yourself.

-Some companies might decide that keeping their payroll in-house is the right thing to do on balance.
+Some companies might decide that on balance keeping their payroll in-house is the right thing to do.
 But an increasing number of organisations are taking advantage of the many benefits a managed payroll service has to offer for taking care of this crucial aspect of running a business.

 What are managed payroll services?

-There are variations when it comes to exactly what managed payroll services provide, but essentially they are either a payroll bureau service or a fully managed payroll service.
+There are variations when it comes to exactly what managed payroll services can provide you with but essentially they can offer either a payroll bureau service or a fully managed payroll service.

-Within the payroll bureau option, there is often flexibility over how many payroll processing tasks are outsourced, and therefore, there can be variation in how involved the employer company will choose to be.
+Within the payroll bureau option, there is often flexibility over how many payroll processing tasks are outsourced and therefore there can be variation in how involved the employer company chooses to be.

-Usually, there will be a point of contact within the employer company, and they will be responsible for working with the payroll software, overseeing the collation of the data (although several people in the business could enter the actual information) and for dealing with employee queries.
+Usually, there will be a point of contact within the employer company and they will be responsible for working with the payroll software, overseeing the collation of the data (although the actual information could be entered by several people in the business) and for dealing with employee queries.